 You can do experience the following in the Social Lounge:

-1. Join tables: Tables may have labels and logos on top of it to signal and inform participants about the conversations in specific tables.
-Once you decide which table you’d like to be seated at, select the “Take a seat” button below the table.
-If you want to leave the conversation, say bye to the table participants, and click on the “Leave the table” button in the bottom right.
+1. Join tables: Tables may have labels and logos on top to signal and inform participants about the conversations in specific tables.
+Once you decide which table you'd like to be seated at, select the "Take a seat" button below the table.
+If you want to leave the conversation, say bye to the table participants, and click on the "Leave the table" button in the bottom right.